great-expectations/great_expectations/docs/getting_started/pipeline_tutorial.rst

 The example uses Great Expectations at 3 points of the pipeline.
 Each demonstrates a distinct use case:

 1. Validate the input CSV files before loading them into the database
-2. Validate the data loaded into the database in
+2. Validate the data loaded into the database
 3. Validate the analytical result that dbt produced in the database

 This video provides the overview: